Mulching is an essential aspect of gardening in Florida. It retains moisture, suppresses weeds, regulates soil temperature, and improves soil health.

 The Drop N Rock was designed to make working with rock a little easier.

-Weight: Stone is significantly heavier than both natural and rubber mulches, which can present difficulties for those with physical limitations.
+Weight: Stone is significantly heavier than natural mulch, which can present difficulties for those with physical limitations.
 (Pro tip: If you’re looking to DIY stone in your plant beds, consider purchasing from Rock Solid Stone Center in the Tampa Bay area.
 They offer the rental of a device called the “Drop N Rock” hopper, which allows you to move and install aggregate without shoveling and without the mess.)

 Ultimately, the choice of mulch comes down to personal preference, the needs of your garden, and your budget.
 Consider the pros and cons of each option before making a decision, and don’t hesitate to ask our garden center experts for advice.